OHI-Science/OHI-website/content/global-scores/goal-scores/food-provision/wild-caught-fisheries.md

 The current score indicates that most regions are significantly below their sustainable target values.
 Many regions are jeopardizing future catch with overharvesting, while a few are not producing as much wild-caught seafood as they could.

 The global score has, on average, dropped nearly one tenth of a point every year since 2012.
 This modest decline is due mainly to the decreasing sustainability of some fisheries, which means many stocks are being overfished.

-There are however, some success stories hidden in the data.
-Palau is a country that has [highly regulated fisheries and marine protected areas](https://www.nationalgeographic.com/science/article/palau-marine-protected-area-ocean-fish), and this is reflected in their score (93 in 2021).
-We expect this score to increase even more in the future, once the benefits of their new [National Marine Sanctuary](https://www.pewtrusts.org/en/research-and-analysis/articles/2020/01/01/palau-national-marine-sanctuary-goes-into-effect) are realized in data.
+In fact, the [Global Fishing Index](https://www.minderoo.org/global-fishing-index/results/key-findings/) found that nearly half of assessed fish in 2018 were overfished.
+However, there still remain many data gaps for stock assessments globally.

+Over the past 10 years, there has been a slight increase (~1%) in fish catch (2009/2010 vs. 2017/2018).
+However, the differences in catch are drastically different across regions, ranging from 200% more to 1% less, which can produce many different outcomes for fish stocks depending on the status of the stock (underfished, fully exploited, overfished).
+120 of the 220 regions included in OHI have a fisheries score less than 50.
+Small island nations tend to have high scores, and Macquarie Island is the highest scoring region for the fisheries subgoal in 2021.

+The United States has seen a modest decrease in the fisheries score since 2015, because since then we have seen a decrease in the amount of catch coming from fully exploited stocks, and a near constant amount coming from overfished stocks.
+A large proportion of catch in the United States comes from the Alaska Pollock (~32%), which is considered an underfished stock.
+However, OHI does not penalize regions for harvesting underfished stocks, so this does not harm the fisheries score for the United States.

 [Learn more about this goal]({{< ref "goals/food-provision/wild-caught-fisheries.md" >}})